check-spelling/mongo/src/mongo/db/catalog/README.md

 In this case, if a crash happens between these steps and the change to the \_mdb\_catalog was made durable (in modern versions, only possible via a checkpoint; the \_mdb\_catalog is not logged), the WT table is once again dangling on restart.
-Note that in the absense of a history, this state is indistinguishable from the creation case, establishing a strong invariant.
+Note that in the absence of a history, this state is indistinguishable from the creation case, establishing a strong invariant.

 ## Cherry-picked WT log Details